cerfacs-globc/icclim/doc/source/references/generic_functions_api.rst

        threshold="> 27 degree_Celsius",
    )

-For more details on threshold and how to personalize them, see `Threshold` documentation.
-We also prepared a few examples on :ref:`generic_indices_recipes` so that you get an idea of the capabilities of these generic indices.
+For more details on thresholds and how to personalize them, see the threshold documentation.
+We also prepared a few examples in :ref:`generic_indices_recipes` so that you get an idea of the capabilities of these generic indices.